DNA testing is a powerful new tool for genealogists. And just like any other genealogical record, it’s capable of revealing secrets.

 For example, the results of a DNA test can reveal relationships that were either long-forgotten, or were long-held family secrets.
 Knowing this, what should you do when you discover a secret in your family?

-Genetic genealogy expert and author of the new book The Family Tree Guide to DNA Testing and Genetic Genealogy Blaine Bettinger shares some tips for handling surprises in your DNA findings:
+Genetic genealogy expert and author of the book The Family Tree Guide to DNA Testing and Genetic Genealogy Blaine Bettinger shares some tips for handling surprises in your DNA findings:

 You can follow a few important steps before testing that will help prepare you and the test-taker for potential surprises: